mobizt/FirebaseClient/README.md

 The authentication classes provide the authentication data for authentication and authorization using service account, sign-in credentials and auth tokens.

-The REST API client (this library) will use the short-lived token for authorization or no token in some case.
+The REST API client (this library) will use the short-lived token for authorization or no token used in some case.

 This token will be expired in 60 minutes.

-The token types that can be used are `ID token` and `access token` which both type can be refered as `auth token` in this library.
+The token types that can be used are `ID token` and `access token` which both types will be refered to as `auth token` in this library.

-The following authentication classes generate and hold the `auth token` to be used in further authorization requests.
+The following authentication classes generate and hold the `auth token` to be used in authorization requests.

 - The `UserAuth` class is for `User Sign-in authentication` which is the only authentication method that allows user to sign in and provides the ID token.